GrimRob/KeyVaultLib/README.md

 # What is KeyVaultLib

-   KeyVaultLib can be used to interact with Azure key vaults and provide functions to get items from a vault.
+   KeyVaultLib can be used to interact with Azure key vaults and provide functions to get pre-existing items from a vault.
 It also caches the result (for 2 hours) to reduce external calls to the vault.

    KeyVaultLib should work with .NET Core and Framework as it is written in C# netstandard2.0